davidalekna/use-table-tools/README.md

 ## Usage

-> NOTE: This example is using styled-components to make it easier to visualise the usage.
+> NOTE: This example is using styled-components to make it easier to visualize the usage.

 > [Try it out in the browser](https://codesandbox.io/s/6z67jvklw3)